yourtechmafia/voting-app_with_CI_CD/README.md

 # Enhanced Voting App with Docker, Kubernetes, and CI/CD

-This repository showcases an example of a distributed voting application running across multiple Docker containers, orchestrated with Kubernetes, and automated with a Jenkins CI/CD pipeline.
-It's a practical demonstration of using containerization and orchestration technologies for a microservices architecture in a cloud environment like AWS.
+This repository showcases an example of a distributed voting application running across multiple Docker containers, orchestrated with Kubernetes, automated with a Jenkins CI/CD pipeline, and optionally provisioning the entire infrastructure and components required using Terraform.
+It's a practical demonstration of using containerization and orchestration tools and infrastructure-as-code technologies for a microservices architecture in a cloud environment like AWS.

 ## Overview